fastify/deepmerge/README.md

 By default, `@fastify/deepmerge` merges all objects except native `Date` and `RegExp`-Objects.
 If you want to exclude certain objects from being merged, you can provide a custom function to the `isMergeableObject` option.

-The default function looks like this is exported by this module as `isMergeableObject`.
+The default function is exported by this module as `isMergeableObject`.

 Following example shows how to extend the default function to exclude globally defined `FormData`-Objects from being identified as mergeable objects.